-That is why today I am excited to focus this month's UOIT Spotlight blog on Student Mental Health Services (SMHS).
-I was fortunate to have the chance to catch up and speak with Jarek Baginski, who is a student case manager.
-I got hear his thoughts toward the following questions about the support, services and resources that he and his team look to provide students for their own mental health, well-being, and need for mindfulness.
+That is why today I am excited to focus this month's spotlight blog on Student Mental Health Services (SMHS).
+I was fortunate to have the chance to catch up and speak with Jarek Baginski, a Student Mental Health Manager.
+I got to hear his thoughts toward the following questions about the support, services and resources that he and his team look to provide students for their own mental health, well-being and need for mindfulness.

 What kinds of programs and mental health awareness initiatives does the university offer students?

 We do offer individual and group therapy to all students, through self-referral, going to the SMHS website or references by professors, academic advisors, friends and community members.
 We’ve recently expanded our services to better serve and support victims of sexual harassment and violence—we wish to encourage individuals to keep an open mind to welcome others.